ayushjaiswal21/statistics-application-in-python-module/README.md

-# it's the file where all the work will happen
+# it's the file where all the work related to python and it's module will be seen
-now i am starting by nameing it my name is ayush jaiswal i am persuing btech in cse